pretix/pretix/doc/api/resources/orders.rst

    The attributes ``invoice_address.vat_id_validated`` and ``invoice_address.is_business`` have been added.
    The attributes ``order.payment_fee``, ``order.payment_fee_tax_rate`` and ``order.payment_fee_tax_value`` have been
-   deprecated in favour of the new ``fees`` attribute but will still be served and removed in 1.9.
+   deprecated in favor of the new ``fees`` attribute but will still be served and removed in 1.9.

 .. versionchanged:: 1.9